 Judicial reviews, board reviews, appeals, public commissions/inquiries

-We represent applicants, appellants, and respondents before a range of tribunals including the recently created B.C.
-Health Professions Review Board.
-See “Suite210“, our firm’s law blog for commentary on administrative and professional regulatory cases, and on decisions of the Health Professions Review Board.
-Also see “Professional Regulation and Discipline“, one of our focus areas, to read about our list of services for regulators and professionals.
+We represent regulatory authorities before a range of tribunals including the Health Professions Review Board.
+See our firm’s law blog for commentary on administrative and professional regulatory cases, and on decisions of the Health Professions Review Board.

 Our firm also represents participants in public commissions and large scale administrative review processes.
-In 2018, we are looking forward to representing several indigenous communities in the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-In 2014 and 2015 we represented a First Nation and a number of landowners in the Kinder Morgan Trans Mountain Pipeline regulatory review.
-In 2012 and 2013, we represented First Nations before the Enbridge Northern Gateway Pipeline Joint Review Panel and now in the judicial reviews of the National Energy Board’s decisions.
+In 2018-2019, we represented a First Nation in the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+In 2014-2015 and 2018-2019, we represented a First Nation and a number of landowners in the Kinder Morgan Trans Mountain Pipeline regulatory review.
+In 2012 and 2013, we represented First Nations before the Enbridge Northern Gateway Pipeline Joint Review Panel and during subsequent judicial reviews of the National Energy Board’s decisions.
 In 2010 and 2011 Ng Ariss Fong in conjunction with Songbird Law Corporation represented a First Nation in the Cohen Commission on the Inquiry into the Decline of Fraser River Sockeye Salmon.
 In 2010, we represented Community Legal Assistance Society in the Public Commission on Legal Aid.

 Ng Ariss Fong contributed to the writing of the BC Continuing Legal Education’s publication, “BC Administrative Law Practice Manual”.